zmiterveras/Taxi_price/README.md

 How much cost taxi using

 The program «Taxi price» allows to count your expenses on Taxi, depending on annual(month,...) mileages.
 Also you can compare it with expenses depening on personals auto.
+GUI is made on PyQt5

 ## Example
 ![tax](https://user-images.githubusercontent.com/70598163/92990291-dc5c2000-f4e3-11ea-9843-6b9bd517865b.gif)